ejsiik/GryTelefony/README.md

 - **Enhanced Customer Experience**: Improve customer engagement through digital promotions and personalized deals.

 ## Technologies Used
-Dart: The primary programming language used for developing the app.
+- **Dart**: The primary programming language used for developing the app.
-Flutter: The framework utilized for creating the mobile application.
+- **Flutter**: The framework utilized for creating the mobile application.
-Firebase Authentication: Ensures secure and user-friendly authentication processes.
+- **Firebase Authentication**: Ensures secure and user-friendly authentication processes.
-Firebase Realtime Database: Provides real-time data synchronization for seamless user experiences.
+- **Firebase Realtime Database**: Provides real-time data synchronization for seamless user experiences.

 ## Getting Started
 To run this Flutter app locally and explore its features, follow these steps: